Dr Tatyana Shelkovnikova

 Group Leader

 I have been involved in biomedical research since 2008.
 My PhD project was aimed at development and validation of in vitro and in vivo models for testing the effects of neuroprotective compounds.
 In 2012, after completion of PhD studies and a short-term EMBO fellowship, I joined Prof Buchman’s laboratory at Cardiff University as a postdoctoral researcher.
 Between 2012 and 2015, I worked on the molecular mechanisms of Parkinson’s disease and amyotrophic lateral sclerosis (ALS).
 Wishing to focus on the previously overlooked link between a nuclear RNA granule, the paraspeckle, and ALS pathogenesis, in 2015 I obtained dedicated funding from the Medical Research Foundation (3-year fellowship).
 In September 2018, I started as a MND Association Senior Non-Clinical Fellow and independent group leader at the Cardiff University Medicines Discovery Institute.
 In September 2021, I moved to the Sheffield Institute for Translational Neuroscience (SITraN) and in August 2022, started as a UKRI Future Leaders Fellow.
 The lab has been fully operational since Nov 2022, when the first lab members were recruited.
-The lab is currently supported by MRC, MND Association, BBSRC and MND Scotland.
+The lab is currently supported by URKI, MRC, MND Association, BBSRC, MND Scotland and ARUK.

 Brittany Ellis